judemont/typing-test-bot/README.md

     "buttons-to-click": //All the butons to click to start the test [
         {
-            "css-selector": "The css selector of the button.
-Example: '#acoolid'" }
+            "xpath": "The xpath of the button or the element."
+        }

     ],
     "input": //The input or the bot must write the words or the letter.
 If there is no input you can use 'body' for value.
     {
-        "css-selector": "The css selector of the input.
-Example: '.acoolclass'" },
+        "css-selector": "The xpath of the input.'"
+    },
     "to-write": //The word that the bot should write
     {
-        "css-selector": "The css selector of the element.
-Example: '.acoolclass'" },
+        "css-selector": "The xpath of the element.'"
+    },
     "next-key": "The next key to press after each words or letters.
 Example: ' ' or '\n'"